HHHartmann/nodemcu-LFS-base/README.md

               anything else   callback will be used to start next step This is usefull if a startupStep has to perform async stuff, like wait for WIFI connecting to an accesspoint.

+Successful bootSteps will be persisted in rtcmem if available or else in the filesystem.